-- ♦ Installing the Sensor Studio FDT frame. - ♦ Installing LeSafetyCollection device manager (DTM).
+- ♦ Installing the Sensor Studio FDT frame. - Installing the device manager (DTM) Safety Device Collection.

 Installing the Sensor Studio software

 If FDT frame software is already installed on your PC, you do not need the Sensor Studio installation.

 You can install the device manager (DTM) in the existing FDT frame.